openstack/kayobe/doc/source/upgrading.rst

 .. note::

-   It is possible to use prebuilt container images from an image registry such as Dockerhub.
+   It is possible to use prebuilt container images from an image registry such as Quay.io.
 In this case, this step can be skipped.

 In some cases it may be necessary to build images locally either to apply local image customisation or to use a downstream version of kolla.
 To build images